tab1-web/faq/docs/signature/faq.md

 #### What does VIP/Voting give?

-- Boosts rates from 0.75x → 1x (Adena/Drops/Quests)
+- Boosts rates from 0.75x → 1x (Adena/Drops/Not Quests: Quests are 1x)
 - VIP lasts longer than free vote bonuses
 - Free and paid VIP provide identical benefits (don't stack)